 Minimizes Pressure Ulcers

-This tells you the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, which are also called bed sores, are often the result of patients not being moved frequently enough.
+This indicates the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care .
+Pressure ulcers, which are also called bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls